cookies-xor-cream/HugoTest/content/posts/poetry/wip/bureaucracy_in_the_afterlife.md

 ---
 tags: ['TODO']
-title: 'Bureaucracy In The Afterlife'
+title: "Bureaucracy In The Afterlife"
 date: 2023-10-02
 ---